Litepiglet/aavegotchi-wiki/posts/en/introduction.md

 **Aavegotchi** is a DeFi-enabled crypto collectibles game developed by Singapore-based Pixelcraft Studios that allows players to stake [Non-fungible tokens (NFTs)](/glossary#non-fungible-token) avatars with [interest-generating tokens](/spirit-force) and interact with the Aavegotchi [metaverse](/gotchiverse).
 It is a unique combination of [Decentralized Finance (DeFi)](/glossary#defi-101) and NFTs.

-Aavegotchis are pixelated ghosts living on the Ethereum blockchain, backed by the [**ERC-721**](/glossary#erc-721) standard.
+Aavegotchis are pixelated ghosts living on the Polygone blockchain, backed by the [**ERC-721**](/glossary#erc-721) standard.
 Their value is determined by rarity level, which is calculated via multiple factors, such as base [traits](/traits), amount of staked collateral/aTokens, and equipped [wearables](/wearables).

 To level up their Aavegotchis, players can participate in a variety of activities including [mini-games](/minigames), governance, and meetups.
 Aavegotchis can also increase their rarity level by equipping in-game wearables and leveling up.